 - Remove from the heat and let sit for 10 minutes.
 Remove the top part of the foil and sprinkle with the sliced strawberries, icing sugar and butterscotch syrup before serving.

-Now… Bon appétit!
-Be sure to send us pictures of your tasty snacks and meals by the campfire on Instagram by tagging #mytrespass.
+And now… Bon appétit!
+Be sure to send us pictures of your tasty snacks and meals by the campfire on Instagram by tagging #GoFurther.